12675825 © Dennis Tokarzewski | Dreamstime.com

 Y0?

-Microaware’s “Sandwizz” Kickstarter campaign runs until July 19 and the project’s Kickstarter video is shown below, provided for your convenience.
+Microaware’s “Sandwizz” Kickstarter campaign ended on July 19 and the project’s Kickstarter video is shown below, provided for your convenience.
 Check out Microaware’s Kickstarter here and feel free to leave comments, below, on what you think of this innovative approach to breadboarding.
 If not anything else, it seems like a pretty decent PSoC 5 application/eval board.

 At the least, Sandwizz forces circuits to be documented up front, a process almost every design engineer can’t wait to do (/sarc).
 I’d point out that PeaseCAD seemed to work very well for documenting prototypes.
 However, Bob Pease was exceptional to almost every rule and his uniquely fonted schematics seemed to give Paul Rako heartburn to where he’d redraw Bob’s schematics in ORCAD.

-If this project makes its funding goal, there should be a Sandwizz-breadboard set coming this way for a tirekicking after their development and testing stabilize.
-That’s going to be after campaign close, though.
+This project made its funding goal, so there should be a Sandwizz-breadboard set coming this way towards the end of 2024 for a tirekicking after their development and testing stabilize.

 Kickstarter isn’t a store and it’s risky in terms of losing all pledged money.
 But at the same time, if innovation wasn’t encouraged and supported, we’d still be using iron sights instead of op amps on anti-aircraft guns.